Senior HelpLine

 Address: One Natural Resources Way, Suite 100, Springfield, IL 62702-1271

-To get information in another state, link to National Information and Assistance Sites.
+To get information about services in another state, please visit the National Information and Assistance Sites for helpful resources and contacts.